Project Details

 - Will contractors be using the RSL ANZAC Village facilities?

 Dedicated onsite facilities will be provided for the construction workforce, including toilets, drinking water, washing facilities, and eating areas.
-Construction workers will be required to comply with directions from RSL LifeCare regarding which areas of the village they are permitted to use.
+Construction workers will be required to comply with directions from RSL LifeCare regarding which areas of the village they are permitted to access.

 - Who will be the point of contact for complaints during construction?

 All feedback and complaints can be directed through the existing RSL LifeCare complaints channels or via the Village Management team.
-We will inform you of the correct channels as we get closer to this stage.
+We will inform you of the correct channels as we get closer to this phase.

 - Will there be an on-site manager for the Renewal Project who will provide updates as the project progresses?

 We are still in the early planning phase.
-Once we get closer to the construction phase, we will inform you of how we will provide project updates and any on site managers.
+Once we get closer to the construction phase, we will inform you of how we will provide project updates and any on-site managers.

 Download a brochure